 Timeline for completion:

 It is recommended that all CMU students, both graduate and undergraduate, take the Think About It course as soon as possible.
-However, all new on-campus first year and transfer students, are required to complete the training by MONDAY, MARCH 26, 2018.
-Failure to complete the training course by the due date will result in a hold placed on your fall semester course registration.
+However, all new on-campus first year and transfer students, are required to complete the training by MONDAY, OCTOBER 29, 2018.
+A hold will placed on your spring semester course registration on September 4 and will only be removed once the training is completed.

 Your progress in either course is saved automatically, so you will be able to log out and log back in to both parts, and you do not have to complete the whole program in one sitting.